MEET THE AUTHOR

 because if we square 3, we get 9.

-Students can use this logic to check their answer by squaring their answer (e.g. x+2) to see if they get the expression under the radical (x² + 4).
+Students can use this logic to check their answer by squaring their answer (e.g. + 2) to see if they get the expression under the radical (x² + 4).

 Examples

-• Students either do not understand the Distributive Property or have forgotten to use it.
+• Students either do not fundamentally understand the Distributive Property or lose focus mid-problem and forget to multiply the outer term by all the inner terms.

-• In the second example, students often get confused by the negative because nothing is written between the negative sign and the open parenthesis.
+• In the second example, students often get confused by the standalone negative sign because nothing is written between it and the open parenthesis.

-• In the second example, show students how a 1 can be written just before the open parenthesis, which should help them see that they will distribute a negative one in the first step.
+• In the second example, show students how a 1 can be written just before the open parenthesis: (x – 5).
+This helps them visualize that they are distributing a negative 1 in the first step, leading correctly to x + 5.

 6) Not following the Order of Operations